A great logo feels like home. You almost don’t notice it, because it feels right, comfortable, natural, and you genuinely identify with it.

 On the other hand a bad logo stands out like a sore thumb… you notice it, but not for the right reasons.

 What’s the difference?
 What makes a good logo great, or a bad logo so bad?
-There’s many factors, but the answer lies in the difference between a brand and a logo.
+There are many factors, but the answer lies in the difference between a brand and a logo.

 Anyone can whip up a logo.
 You can get a logo designed on Upwork or fiverr for ridiculously good prices (like under $100!).
 Some of them look pretty sweet too, so it’s no real surprise that plenty of business owners and entrepreneurs jump at this opportunity to get a nice looking logo for very little coin.

 More than pixels

 I worked with a school not long ago who were looking to rebrand.
 Their first port of call was fiverr.
 They submitted a brief, got a bunch of proposals and even some draft concepts without spending a penny.
 Thankfully, before going too much further, I had the opportunity to explain the significance of what they were undertaking in this rebranding project, and the importance of going through the right process.

 To develop a brand, you need a process.

 A brand is so much more than pixels, it’s complex, layered and runs deep into the human psychology.
 The pixels are certainly important — the logo is the most obvious outward representation of the brand.
 But there’s a difference between good looking pixels, and meaningful pixels.